TomPace101/nanopore_diffusion/notes.md

 # Mesh
 The doit file currently has some bugs.
 See TODO list in there.

+_EVENTUALLY_ post the jinja2 templates and related code to labscripts

 ## Storage
 Is there a logical way to store created msh/xml files for later retrieval if everything is the same?